Ramsey Solutions: History

 The Lampo Group was publicly rebranded as Ramsey Solutions in 2014—though the company is still legally named The Lampo Group, LLC.
 Also in 2014, The Daily Beast reported that Dave Ramsey had personally lashed out against former Ramsey Solutions employees he claimed were discussing working conditions at the company on Facebook and Twitter.
 At company staff meetings, Ramsey recounted conversations from a private Facebook group of former employees that he had infiltrated, offered cash rewards for the identities of some members who took to anonymous Twitter accounts once they realized Ramsey had joined the private group, and "pulled a gun out of a bag to try to teach a lesson about gossip."

-In July of 2019, Ramsey Solutions relocated to a larger corporate campus in Franklin, Tennessee, which included an office building, production studios, an employee cafeteria, and a visitor lobby with a café, museum displays, and a gift shop.
+In July 2019, Ramsey Solutions relocated to a larger corporate campus in Franklin, Tennessee, which included an office building, production studios, an employee cafeteria, and a visitor lobby with a café, museum displays, and a gift shop.
 In 2021, the second office building was opened, and a 2,500-seat auditorium for weekly staff meetings and live events was finished in 2023.
 All the land purchases and building construction were paid for with cash, and a tax incentive program was established between Ramsey Solutions, Williamson County, and the city of Franklin to ease the cost.

-In 2020, The Dave Ramsey Show was renamed The Ramsey Show to reflect the growing role of the Ramsey Personalities and the company’s shift toward long-term continuity beyond its founder.
+In 2020, The Dave Ramsey Show was renamed The Ramsey Show to reflect the growing role of the Ramsey Personalities and the company's shift toward long-term continuity beyond its founder.
 According to Dave Ramsey, the rebranding "sets the show up for generational success; that it doesn’t die when I do."
 Ramsey also says that he will continue to co-host The Ramsey Show "as long as I make sense."

 That July, Caitlin O'Connor, a former Ramsey Solutions employee, filed a federal lawsuit against the company alleging that she was fired for being pregnant and, since she wasn't married to the baby's father, for violating Ramsey Solutions' employee conduct policies.

 During the COVID-19 pandemic in December 2020, a complaint was filed with the Williamson County Health Department alleging that caterers hired for the Ramsey Solutions Christmas party at its company headquarters were instructed not to wear masks or gloves while serving, which the company said was "absolutely not true.
 There was no prohibition on that."
 Ramsey Solutions responded further that there was no truth to the complaint and a worker indicated that many workers in fact chose to wear masks and/or gloves.
 Earlier in the pandemic, the company remained open after employees tested positive for the virus, ignored recommendations to avoid large gatherings, and hosted a July business conference at the company headquarters after the Marriott hotel originally booked for the event canceled citing safety concerns.